yid164/Aimsio-Java-Programming-Assignment/README.md

     Part A
 ```

-3- Update the UI so that all the components stay centered as opposed to left aligned.
+3- (Bonus) Update the UI so that all the components stay centered as opposed to left aligned.
 They should stay centered even if the window is resized.

 4- (Bonus) How would you test this code?